annemarie35/python-training/reading-notes-intro-computation-programming-python/chapter-four_functions-scoping-and-abstractions/chapter-4.md

 Type for example, `if` to display a description of the `if statement` Interactive help can be exited by entering quit.

-## 4.3 Using functions to modularize code
+## Using functions to modularize code

+Split a function monolithic `implementation` into multiple functions, each of which does a simple thing and has its own specifications.
+Keep in mind that it should be easier to understand.

+> A good rule of thumb is that if a function fits comfortably on a single page, it probably doesn't need to be subdivided to be easily understood.

 ## 4.4 Function as objects